 |Control and Instrumentation Engineer||3,00,000||4,50,000||10,00,000|

-While the interest across engineering branches is on the rise and the options of a career in Mechanical Engineering are also simultaneously expanding, it is important for students to realise that choosing a field that accentuates your skills and interests is of paramount importance.
+While the interest across engineering branches is on the rise and the options of a career are also simultaneously expanding, it is important for students to realise that choosing a field that accentuates their skills and interests is of paramount importance.
 The AI tool at Leverage Edu is curated to help you pick a career choice based on personalised algorithmic mapping of abilities so that you can take an informed decision towards a rewarding career.